Population (Te Kauwhata): 1,769 (2016 estimate), with growth projected to reach 3,093 by 2045.

-- Work with the Ministry of Education to agree an integrated approach to delivering additional educational capacity, especially where associated with new residential areas
+- Work with the Ministry of Education to agree on an integrated approach to delivering additional educational capacity, especially where associated with new residential areas

 - Promote the provision of health services (most likely private)

-- Consider the provision of facilities to accommodate community, and active and passive recreational activities
+- Consider the provision of facilities to accommodate community, and active and passive recreational activities.

 - Consider measures to ensure high quality new residential environments

-- Provide design guidance to ensure housing diversity for different family sizes
+- Provide design guidance to ensure housing diversity for different family sizes.

 - Consider rezoning the site of the existing primary school as commercial to allow for a central business hub (in conjunction with the initiative to identify additional educational facilities elsewhere)